 Bone and Tissue Grafts.
-In addition to flap surgery, your periodontist or dentist may suggest procedures to help regenerate any bone or gum tissue lost to periodontitis.
+In addition to flap treatment, your periodontist or dentist may suggest procedures to help regenerate any bone or gum tissue lost to periodontitis.
 Bone grafting, in which natural or synthetic bone is placed in the area of bone loss, can help promote bone growth.
 A technique that can be used with bone grafting is called guided tissue regeneration.
 In this procedure, a small piece of mesh-like material is inserted between the bone and gum tissue.
 This keeps the gum tissue from growing into the area where the bone should be, allowing the bone and connective tissue to regrow.
 Growth factors – proteins that can help your body naturally regrow bone – may also be used.
 In cases where gum tissue has been lost, your dentist or periodontist may suggest a soft tissue graft, in which synthetic material or tissue taken from another area of your mouth is used to cover exposed tooth roots.

 Since each case is different, it is not possible to predict with certainty which grafts will be successful over the long-term.
 Treatment results depend on many things, including how far the disease has progressed, how well the patient keeps up with oral care at home, and certain risk factors, such as smoking, which may lower the chances of success.
 Ask your periodontist what the level of success might be in your particular case.